pineunity/apmec/doc/source/user/enhanced_placement_awareness_usage_guide.rst

 Overview
 --------

-OpenStack Tacker supports TOSCA VNFD templates that allow specifying requirements for a VNF that leverages features of a compute node such as NUMA topology, SR-IOV, Huge pages and CPU pinning.
+OpenStack Apmec supports TOSCA VNFD templates that allow specifying requirements for a VNF that leverages features of a compute node such as NUMA topology, SR-IOV, Huge pages and CPU pinning.
 This allows for Enhanced Platform Awareness(EPA) placement of a VNF that has high performance and low